damorton/HangmanUDPServer/README.md

 ## Testing

-Currently testing Heroku as deployment option with custom buildpack for c projects usign cmake
+Currently testing Heroku as deployment option with custom buildpack for c projects usign cmake.